mattjbray/elm-prismicio/README.md

 ## Example

-First, you need to initialise the Prismic `Model`.
+First, you need to create your types and initialise the Prismic `Model`.

 ```elm
 import Prismic as P